pimatic/rfcontroljs/README.md

 and waits for rf signal.

 > Mostly all 433mhzw OOK signals from devices are send multiple times directly in row and have a
 > longer footer pulse in between.
-They differ by the pulse lengths used to decode the data and footer
+They differ by the pulse lengths used to encode the data and footer
 > and the pulse count.

 [RFControl](https://github.com/pimatic/RFControl) running on the arduino detects the start of a